INSPIRE-MIF/technical-guidelines/.github/ISSUE_TEMPLATE/change_proposal.md

 ---
 name: Change proposal
-about: Use this template to propose a change to a Technical Guidance doument.
+about: Use this template to propose a change to a Technical Guidance document.
 title: "TG short name (data theme in case of data specification) - main problem addressed"
 labels: ''
 assignees: ''